exasol/error-reporting-lua/doc/user_guide/user_guide.md

 Mind the colon!

+The `raise` method has one optional integer parameter `level` that defines what location information is added to the error message.
+This acts exactly like the built-in `error` function.
+The `level` defines from which point in the stack trace the location information is taken.

+A level of 1 means that the location is where the Lua error is raised.
+That is _inside_ the `exaerror` module.
+Because that is typically not what users want, the default value is 2, meaning that you get location information from the function calling `raise`.

+If you set the level to 0, Lua adds no location information to the error message.
+This is a good choice for errors that you plan to display directly to end users.

 ## Creating an Raising an Error in one Step

 The shortest variant to create and raise an error in one call is using `exaerror.error`.